crairs/DockMaker--Demo/01--Pre-flight/preflight.md

 * Docker Compose
 * Harbor

 <font color='teal'>This section is for reference only.
-The tasks have already been completed.</font>
+These tasks have already been completed.</font>

 ---

 <em>Install Docker, Docker-Compose & Harbor</em>

-The Harbor community has provided a script that with a single command prepares an Ubuntu 20.04 machine for Harbor and deploys the latest stable version.
+The following script prepares an Ubuntu 20.04 machine for Containers - including Harbor and Chartmuseum.
 This script installs Harbor with an HTTP connection, Clair, and the Chart Repository Service.
 It does not install Notary, which requires HTTPS.

 ``run the script:``
 ```
-sudo ./harbor.sh
+sudo ./pre-requisites.sh
 ```
 Select whether to deploy Harbor using the IP address or FQDN of the host machine.